-If your motorhome has been parked up over winter, or even if you’ve managed to get out and about on a few road trips, it’s always good to take time ahead of summer to give it a good clean and to check all the vital bits and pieces.
-Then, when those brighter spring days are finally here, you’re already set to head away, safe in the knowledge that everything is ship shape and ready for adventure.
+If your motorhome has been parked up and out of use, it’s a great time to take give it a good clean and to check all the vital bits and pieces.
+Then, when the days get warmer again, you’ll be all set to head away, safe in the knowledge that everything is ship shape and ready for adventure.

-(For more in-depth checks contact the our Service Centre in either Auckland or Christchurch and we can make sure everything is in tip-top condition.
-See our Service Centre details here.)
+(For more in-depth checks contact our team in either Auckland or Christchurch and we can make sure everything is in tip-top condition.)

 Open all the windows of your motorhome so it can air out while you clean.
 (If you can manage a nice sunny day then that’s even better!)